-This course provides the student with concentrated instruction and practice in both expressive and receptive fingerspelling and numbering skills.
-Aspects of sign language interpreting will be discussed.
+This course provides students with concentrated instruction and practice in both expressive and receptive fingerspelling and numbering skills.
+Aspects of sign language interpreting are discussed.

 COMM160 Journalism

 This introductory course covers the basic techniques in writing, the principles of effective news writing, and a survey of newsroom organization and offers practical experience through laboratory sessions.